 In the Enerflow case, not only did the employment agreement fail to properly describe the geographically restricted area it did not specify any geographic area at all, which was clearly an issue for the court.

 And while Canadian courts have enforced non-competition agreements with a global restriction on trade, the reluctance with which they will do so is usually very evident.

 The takeaway for employees is that simply because you may have signed a non-competition or non-solicitation agreement does not necessarily mean that you have to abide by it.

 Before making any decisions, it is always prudent to seek legal advice.
-If you are in Ontario, contact the experienced employment lawyers at Ottawa’s Kelly Santini LLP; we would be happy to be of service to you.
+If you are in Ontario, I would be happy to be of service to you.

 Takeaway for Employers with Labour Pains

 The takeaway from employers is that if one wishes to protect their proprietary interests and trade secrets it would be prudent to ‘put a ring on it,’ and have your employees sign an employment agreement.

 For professional assistance in drafting such agreements, contact me..